seniorjoinu/ic-event-hub/README.md

 ## IC Event Hub

-A rust library which applies IoC to your pub/sub
+A rust library which enables event-based pub/sub for IC canisters

 ### Motivation